pro100jekon/minecraft-player-migration/README.md

 # Minecraft Player Renaming plugin v0.1.3+1.21.10
-Simple Fabric-based mod that adds a command for server operators to handle player renaming with saving all player's progress on a new nickname.
+Simple Fabric+Polymer-based mod that adds a command for server operators to handle player renaming with saving all player's progress on a new nickname.

 ### NOTE.
 This works only for Minecraft Server that is launched in offline mode!